White Nationalist Rally To Be Held At Texas A&M Campus

 When Richard Spencer spoke at the university in December, several hundred people attended, opposed by thousands of protesters.
 This time, there will be hope of a similar turnout, with the counter protest, called “BTHO Hate” being organized within hours of the announcement.
 The organizers have proposed forming a human wall around the rally, preventing the public from being exposed to their message, a tactic used against the Westboro Baptist Church in 2012.
 According to WFAA, Wiginton, a former A&M student, has recruited a member of the Houston branch of “White Lives Matter,” Ken Reed, and Sacco Vandal of far-right radio station The Right Stuff, whose programming includes a show called The Daily Shoah, a reference to the Holocaust, to speak at the event.
 Reed’s resume includes protesting outside the NAACP in Houston, when White Lives Matter protesters assembled outside the building bearing Confederate flags and brandishing assault rifles, claiming they wanted to draw attention to “atrocities” committed by “organizations like Black Lives Matter,” according to the Houston Chronicle.

-Texas A&M came under fire from conservative bloggers in May, when The American Conservative deliberately took Professor Tommy Curry’s words out of context, alleging that he was advocating the killing of white people.
+Texas A&M came under fire from conservative bloggers in May when the American Conservative deliberately took Professor Tommy Curry’s words out of context, alleging that he was advocating the killing of white people.
 The matter has been thoroughly debunked by Snopes.

 [Featured Image by Liero/iStock]